 Perfect your interview

-If you’d like to practise your English grammar before your big interview, or you’re looking to get a promotion and want some practise, visit our website and sign up for your free English trial.
+If you’d like to revise your English grammar before your big interview, or you’re looking to get a promotion and want some practise, visit our website and sign up for your free 7-day English trial.